State of Illinois

 Client Assistance Program

-The Client Assistance Program (CAP) helps people with disabilities receive quality services by advocating for their interests and helping them identify resources, understand procedures, resolve problems, and protect their rights in the rehabilitation process, employment, and home services.
-For more information call 1-800-641-3929 Voice/TTY.
+The Client Assistance Program (CAP) helps people with disabilities receive quality services by advocating for their interests and helping them identify resources, resolve problems, and protect their rights in the rehabilitation and employment process.

 Information and Referral Services